pyca/cryptography/docs/primitives/padding.rst

     PKCS7 padding works by appending ``N`` bytes with the value of ``chr(N)``, where ``N`` is the number of bytes required to make the final block of data the same size as the cipher's block size.
-A Simple example of padding is:
+A simple example of padding is:

     .. doctest::